 14. I made everything easy to find.

-The ‘buy’ links are front and center at MissMabels.com.
+The ‘buy’ links are front and center on the book page.
 It’s also simple, easy to navigate, and gorgeous!

-It took me about three months and 15 different attempts to get MissMabels.com just how I wanted it and I’m so glad I did.
+It took me about three months and 15 different attempts to get the website just how I wanted it and I’m so glad I took the time.

 15. I made the subscription option a priority in the giveaway.

 What I didn’t tell most people is that my main motivation behind doing a giveaway was to get subscribers to MissMabel’s.com.
 I made it so that subscribing to the website would earn them as many entries as buying the book.

 Those subscribers will be the backbone of my future book releases.
-And I’ll give them free stuff, like free audiobooks and the book, Short Stories from Miss Mabel’s for free.
+And I give them exclusive free stuff, like free audiobooks and the book, Short Stories from Miss Mabel’s for free.

 Are your minds slush yet?